Esri/arcgis-runtime-samples-android/java/display-scene-in-tabletop-ar/README.md

 1. Create an `ArcGISARView`.
 2. Listen for a tap from the user, then use `mArView.setInitialTransformationMatrix(screenPoint)` to set the initial transformation, which allows you to place the scene.
 This method uses ARKit's built-in plane detection.
 3. Create and display the scene.
 To allow you to look at the content from below, set the base surface navigation constraint to `NONE`.
-4. To create a realistic tabletop mapping experience, set the scene's base surface opacity to 0.
+4. To create a realistic tabletop scene experience, set the scene's base surface opacity to 0.
 This will ensure that only the target scene content is visible.
-5. For tabletop mapping, the `arView`'s `originCamera` must be set such that the altitude of the camera matches the altitude of the lowest point in the scene.
+5. For tabletop scenes, the `arView`'s `originCamera` must be set such that the altitude of the camera matches the altitude of the lowest point in the scene.
 Otherwise, scene content will float above or below the targeted anchor position identified by the user.
 For this sample, the origin camera's latitude and longitude are set to the center of the scene for best results.
 This will give the impression that the scene is centered on the location the user tapped.
 6. Set the `translationFactor` on the scene view such that the user can view the entire scene by moving the device around it.
 The translation factor defines how far the virtual camera moves when the physical camera moves.
     * A good formula for determining translation factor to use in a tabletop map experience is **translationFactor = sceneWidth * tableTopWidth**.
 The scene width is the width/length of the scene content you wish to display in meters.
 The tabletop width is the length of the area on the physical surface that you want the scene content to fill.
 To determine the scene's width, the sample examines all operational layers and uses the geometry engine to combine their extents and compute the overall width.